By Pania Watt

-If you think your doctor may not understand the requirements of your specific job, I recommend that you obtain a Job Description from your employer.
+If you think your doctor may not understand the requirements of your specific job, I recommend that you obtain a Job Description from your employer – as this is essential in a work-related injury claim.
 If you don’t have one, write down all of your duties at work, and give it to your doctor.
 He or she will appreciate understanding what you will be required to do when you return to work, and in particular, have an understanding of what “Pre Injury Duties” means.
 More on this below.

 Hot tip #3 – Pre Injury Duties means no restrictions whatsoever – nothing, nada, zero